 Over the years I’ve tried several natural shampoos in search of that perfect shampoo that will make my fine hair less oily and easier to manage.
 So far I’ve only found a few natural shampoos that are ‘ok’ and I am happy to repurchase them.
-However, when I get an opportunity I always love to try new shampoos and lately, I’ve decided to try John Masters Organics Shampoo for Fine Hair which was sent to me as part of a LoveLula Blogger Accredited Program (free of charge).
+However, I still continue testing new shampoos for comparison and that’s the reason why I’ve recently decided to try John Masters Organics Shampoo for Fine Hair.

 Here is my honest review to help you decide whether you want to give this shampoo a go.